ChenAo-Phys/hugo-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
-I am a postdoc at Caltech.
 My research focuses on solving quantum many-body problems using neural quantum states.
-I believe the emergent expressive power in neural networks can capture the essential degrees of freedom in a wide range of quantum systems.
+I believe the emergent expressive power in deep neural networks can capture the essential degrees of freedom in a wide range of quantum systems.